 - Durable design: The aluminum frame of this keyboard helps protect it from damage, making it a long-lasting choice for programmers.

 - RGB lighting: The Huntsman syncs with other Razer hardware to provide colorful RGB lighting effects, which could be a nice touch for those who work late or enjoy a bit of ambiance.

 - Comfortable keys: The keys on this keyboard are clicky and actuate at around 50G, making them easy to press and reducing strain on your fingers.
 The travel height of each key is also relatively high, providing extra cushioning and travel distance.

 While the Razer Huntsman has some great features, it’s worth noting that it can be a bit loud, so it might not be the best choice if you work in a shared office space.
 Additionally, the keyboard is relatively high, so you may want to consider getting a separate wrist rest.
 Overall, the Razer Huntsman is a well-crafted keyboard that could be a good choice for programmers who want a fast and comfortable typing experience.

 How To Choose the Right Programming keyboard – Buyers Guide

 Now moving forward, there are a couple of things that you need to look into before choosing the best budget keyboard for programming.

-They are crucial to your end decision, so make sure to follow them completely to get the basic idea of what to expect.
+They are crucial to your end decision, so make sure to follow them completely to get a basic idea of what to expect.
 These are as fellow;

-I think the first and foremost thing that you should be considerate about in a coding keyboard is its overall size.
+I think the first and foremost thing that you should be considerate of in a coding keyboard is its overall size.

 Now keyboards themselves are available in many proportions; you could get the 65% to full layout sizes depending on your needs and goals.